satoshiofficial/btc/README.md

 Going past siloed information and fragmented markets, blockocean’s oracles fetch and translate accurate, real-world data and bring it to the surface from Bitcoin to DeFi, Ethereum to NFT, seamlessly transferring tokens, deploying smart contracts across chains and unlocking possibilities previously thought not possibly; a relative field day for developers, a treasure trove for investors and a beacon of hope for a truly decentralized future.

 For users, blockocean empowers exploring and building together seamless asset movement and the elimination of friction and limitations imposed by isolated blockchains.
-Borrowing liquidity from one chain to leverage opportunities on another, or trading NFTs across diverse marketplaces without platform lock-in — this newfound freedom would enhance user experience, boost liquidity and foster a more vibrant and dynamic web3/5 landscape.
+Borrowing liquidity from one chain to leverage opportunities on another, or trading NFTs across diverse marketplaces without platform lock-in — this newfound freedom would enhance user experience, boost liquidity and foster a more vibrant and dynamic web3 and web5 landscape.

 6. Conclusion, An Appreciation of AES/SHA-256